The University of Vaasa offers minor studies on Energy technology.

 The module provides the participant with basic engineering knowledge and tools used in the design, operation and maintenance of most relevant energy system components: fuel supply chain, combustion engines and after-treatment systems.
 The courses are concluded with a view on system integration from an industrial perspective.
 The module promotes problem-solving and analytical skills in the domain and gives a solid basis for starting a successful career in the rapidly developing energy sector, in both engineering and management positions.

 Nb!
-If you want to take the whole minor, you need to start with the course Marine and power plant engines.
+If you want to take the whole minor, we highly recommend to start with the course ENERFT3110 Marine and power plant engines.

 Courses in this minor